useblocks/groundwork-web/docs/index.rst

 GwWebPattern
 ~~~~~~~~~~~~
 Allows plugins to register web routes and servers.
-Cares about the correct setup of flask, on which most groundwork web functions are based on.
+Cares about the correct setup of `flask <http://flask.pocoo.org/>`_, on which most groundwork web functions are based on.

 GwWebDbAdminPattern
 ~~~~~~~~~~~~~~~~~~~